brosand/qiskit-dynamics/paper.md

 Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

+In the field of quantum physics, numerical models of systems often are built around differential equations.
+Modeling the evolution of quantum systems is a slow and difficult process, which explodes in difficulty as the dimensionality of these systems grows.
+Modeling quantum systems is a basic research need for many branches of quantum physics research, most notably quantum computing.
+By improving quantum dynamics simulation, we can improve the design of quantum computing devices, as well as the performance of devices across a huge range of different applications.
+Quantum dynamics modeling is important generally across the space of quantum physics research, and rely on the same basic numerical tools.
+These numerical tools must be efficient in order to allow for larger simulations, and repetative parameter searches.

 # Statement of need